Trusted WordPress tutorials, when you need them most.

 For more details, you can see our guide on how to create a custom login page in WordPress.

-We hope this article helped you to learn how to add CAPTCHA to WordPress login and registration forms.
-You may also want to see our ultimate WordPress security guide and our expert picks for the best WordPress security plugins.
+We hope this article helped you learn how to add CAPTCHA to WordPress login and registration forms.
+You may also want to see our list of best WordPress login page plugins and how to send a test email from WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.